-Hughes’ death, at first, was ruled accidental.
-Years later, the truth of the murder surfaced when one of the girls went back to police, even though Castro had initially convinced her to lie for him.
+Hughes’ death was ruled accidental at first.
+Years later, details surrounding her death surfaced when one of the girls in the cult brought them to police, even though Castro had initially persuaded her to lie for him.
 This led to the big break in the case.
-She told police she was 11 years old when Perez told her to lie to police, saying Hughes had fallen and drowned in the pool.
-The girl said in truth, she heard a splash and a scream.
-Then, she saw Perez, wet and out of breath.
+She told police she was 11 years old when Perez told her to lie to them, saying Hughes had fallen and drowned in the pool.
+The girl said she actually heard a splash and a scream and then saw Perez wet and out of breath.

 Investigators would later learn Hughes was collecting millions of dollars in life insurance payouts, and that six deaths ruled as accidents were connected to the cult.
 He collected more than $1 million in life insurance payouts from Hughes’ death alone.

-Among those was Hughes’ husband, Brian.
-He died in a freak accident at the autobody shop where he worked in March 2006.
+Among the deaths was Hughes’ husband, Brian, who died in a freak accident at the auto body shop where he worked in March 2006.
 He had become depressed and was talking to Perez more often, Sara told Oxygen.